London’s Best Restaurants Opening in October 2024

 4. Amélie – Belgravia, 34 Elizabeth Street, SW1W 9NZ

-For lovers of French cuisine, Amélie in Belgravia is poised to become the go-to spot for those craving the tastes of Provence, opening this October 2024.
+For lovers of French cuisine, Amélie in Belgravia is poised to become the go-to spot for those dreaming of the tastes of Provence, opening this October 2024.
 Located in one of London’s most refined districts, Amélie brings rustic French flavors to an elegant setting, complete with an exclusive caviar menu that adds an extra layer of luxury to the dining experience.

 5. The Grill at The Hero – Maida Vale, 55 Formosa Street, W9 1EE

-Image courtesy of The Hero
+Image courtesy of The Grill at The Hero

-Image courtesy of The Hero
+Image courtesy of The Grill at The Hero

 6. Delamina Townhouse – Covent Garden, 11 Neal Street, WC2H 9PU